hathibelagal-dev/instantpolyglot/docs/eng/Azerbaijani.md

 Azerbaijani has a rich tradition of proverbs and sayings:

-- **Tək əldən səs çıxmaz** (No sound comes from one hand) - Equivalent to "It takes two to tangle"
+- **Tək əldən səs çıxmaz** (No sound comes from one hand) - Equivalent to “It takes two to tangle”
-- **Su axar, çuxurunu tapar** (Water flows and finds its hollow) - Similar to "Everything falls into place"
+- **Su axar, çuxurunu tapar** (Water flows and finds its hollow) - Similar to “Everything falls into place”
 - **Yüz ölç, bir biç** (Measure a hundred times, cut once) - Emphasizing careful planning

 These proverbs often reflect cultural values and wisdom passed down through generations.